What does TRD stand for? — explained

 - Heated SofTex seats that fold flat on the two highest trims.

 No matter where the adventure takes you, the part-time four-wheel-drive system with active traction control will deliver the best performance.
+However, you should note the Toyota 4Runner years to avoid just to be safe when picking up this ride with a TRD badge.

 Toyota RAV4 TRD